ilijanovic/Vytic/README.md

 Example: `@click`

+There are currently 3 ways to update the data with an event handler:

+1. Directly: `@click="this.counter = 5"`
+   Note here: You need to use `this` to be able to mutate the data

+2. Pass in an method: `@click="myMethod"`
+   When you pass methods you dont need `this`

+3. Pass in an method with an argument: `@click="myMethod(this.counter)"` The method does not need `this` only the data

 ## Create Vytic components

 You can create components with Vytic.
 An component is just a simple Object with information in it.